ditac/performance-analyzer/docs/READER.md

 The metrics emitter queries in memory snapshots of data and then bulk loads them into metricsDB.
 This helps us process more than 100k updates per second on a single thread.

-* How many emitters?
-Is it one per metric?
 A single emitter can emit multiple metrics.
 We currently have four emitters - request, http, node and master.
-An emitter queries an inmemory snapshot and then populates the result into the corresponding metricsDB tables.
+Every emitter queries an inmemory snapshot and then populates the results into the corresponding metricsDB tables.

-* How quickly can we add new metrics?
-Do we really have to add a new emitter for every new metric or can it be done through configuration?
 In the future we should be able to add new metrics and dimensions through configuration instead of code.

+## WebService
+The performance analyzer application exposes a http webservice on port 9600.
+ * API - Request format and response format.
+Metrics Units
+ * Inter node communication.
+ * Auth
+ * Encryption